junqing-zhang/junqing-zhang.github.io/_posts/2019-04-12-blog-post-keygendemo.md

 categories:
   - Key Generation
 tags:
   - Key Generation
   - Demo
-  - Experiments
+toc: true
 ---

 A WiFi-based key generation demonstration has been developed using WARP board.
 A full protocol of key generation has been implemented by the Python.

+{% include toc %}

 ## Key Generation Protocol
 * Channel Probing: